jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

       > `Headers[]` represents the variable holding headers from the first module, the Webhooks module.
 This is where the verification challenge sent by COM is found.

-    - Then click on `OK`:
+    - Click on **OK**:

       [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-26.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-26.png){:class="body-image-post"}{: data-lightbox="gallery"}

-    - Then click on `Run once`
+    - Click on **Run once**

       [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-27.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-27.png){:class="body-image-post"}{: data-lightbox="gallery"}
   <br>
 <br>
 <a name="8-renegociate-the-webhook-handshake-to-set-the-variable"></a>

-8. **Renegociate the webhook handshake to set the variable**
+8. **Renegotiate the webhook handshake to set the variable**

-    - For the moment, the `verification` variable just set is not populated, and you need to ask COM to renegotiate the handshake again To do so, you have to modify the existing webhook by sending a `PATCH` request with the previously used payload, targeting the webhook ID recorded earlier:
+    - For the moment, the `verification` variable just set is not populated, and you need to ask COM to renegotiate the handshake again.
+To do so, you have to modify the existing webhook by sending a `PATCH` request with the previously used payload, targeting the webhook ID recorded earlier:

         ```
           PATCH /compute-ops-mgmt/v1beta1/webhooks/<webhook-id>